DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 ### Imangara

-Imangara is 207 kilometers by road south east of Tennant Creek, 30 kilometers past Ali Curung.
+Imangara is 207 kilometers by road south-east of Tennant Creek, 30 kilometers past Ali Curung.
 The community has a permanent residency of around eighty residents, who are primarily descendants of five main family groups from the region.
 The residents mostly speak Alyawarr, but